shaanu22/AWS-Demo/README.md

 # AWS-Demo
 My AWS Journey to a job!
-So, how do we go about this?